ignite/web/packages/client-js/README.md

 # `@starport/client-js`

-Implements a generic JS client wrapper for the Tendermint RPC, Tendermint WS and Cosmos REST APIs.
+This package implements a generic JS client wrapper for the Tendermint RPC, Tendermint websocket, and Cosmos SDK REST APIs.

 ## Install